It Bites: Departure of Francis Dunnery – mid-1990

-Lineup 2 – 1990
+Lineup 2, 1990

 Now minus Dunnery, the remaining trio initially stayed on in Los Angeles, continuing to write and auditioning new singers.
 Returning to England, they recruited Lee Knott as the new It Bites singer.
 Knott had previously fronted the band Innocence Lost, who had played support slots to It Bites on previous UK dates.
 During this period, John Beck had also switched instruments, later recalling that "at the time I think we were all sick of what was happening and wanted a total change.
 I was playing guitar, and a little bit of keyboards, but mainly guitar.
-It was a change for me, and Bob & Dick were happy doing that."
+It was a change for me, and Bob and Dick were happy doing that."

 A new It Bites album was initially scheduled for early 1991.
 This was ultimately replaced by a live album covering the Francis Dunnery years, Thank You And Goodnight, which was mostly drawn from Eat Me in St. Louis tour recordings and released in August 1991.

 In an attempt to refresh their identity, the Knott-fronted It Bites renamed themselves as Navajo Kiss and played several gigs under that name.
 The concerts featured new material plus a vigorous cover of "Murder of the Planet Earth" (from Eat Me in St. Louis).
 A second name-change – to Sister Sarah – followed, but the band split quietly within the year due to lack of enthusiasm from audiences.
 John Beck would later admit "we found out pretty soon that people weren’t about to go along with such a change in direction."
 The various band members went their separate ways but remained in touch.